osctl - command line interface for container management.

 }

-is the data to be written to the console. rows
+keys is the data to be written to the console. rows and cols control

 terminal size.
 Example commands: